ElmerCSC/elmerfem/elmerice/Solvers/Documentation/XIOSOutputSolver.md

 - XIOS automatically re-computes the connectivity tables, including edges.
 	- *Can we directly provide this to XIOS?*

-	- *To see how to save variable on edges, e.g. grounding line flux..."*
+- Edges: *Element="n:0 e:1"* is automatically added to the solver parameters so that elmer computes the edge table and ordering. :warning: Variables expoted in this solver will be defined by edges...
+To see how to define edge varaible in other solvers (e.g. grounding line flux) to send them to Xios...

 ## Examples